 If the employee believes the share value will rise at the company’s next annual valuation, they may opt to wait a year.
 After that year, the former employee will have a second — and final — opportunity to sell their shares.

-Payment for the participant’s distribution can be made either in a lump sum or in “substantially equal” installments over a period of five years.
-If the balance is very large (over $1,330,000 in 2023), the five-year installment period can be extended to as long as 10 years.
+Distribution payment can be made either in a lump sum or in “substantially equal” installments over a period of five years.
+If the balance is very large (over $1,380,000 in 2024), the five-year installment period can be extended to as long as 10 years.
 Depending on the date of termination and the ESOP’s annual reporting period, it may take up to nearly 11 years to complete the distribution payout.

 ALSO READ: How Can an Admin Handle Alternate Payees?
 ESOP QDRO Distribution Options

 Certain rules for retirement plans in general can supersede ESOP-specific rules.
-For example, employee owners with more than 5% company ownership who are still working at the company on their 73rd birthday are required to begin taking distributions no later than April 1 of the next calendar year.
-In other cases, 5%-or-more owners’ distributions must start no later than April 1 of the calendar year following their retirement.
+For example, plan participants with more than 5% company ownership who are still working at the company on their 73rd birthday are required to begin taking distributions no later than April 1 of the next calendar year.
+In other cases, 5%-or-more participants’ distributions must start no later than April 1 of the calendar year following their retirement.

-The plan document and distribution policy articulates how the ESOP pays out diversification distributions.
-While one may pay fair market value in cash to purchase the shares, another company may choose to deposit cash value in a 401(k) account and allow the employee to choose investment.
+The plan document and distribution policy delineates how the ESOP pays out diversification distributions.
+While one may pay fair market value in cash to purchase the shares, another company may choose to deposit cash value in a 401(k) account and allow the participant to choose investment.

 RELATED: What Employers & Administrators Need to Know About ESOP Distribution Timing

-A few — certainly not all — ESOPs offer in-service distributions.
-Those that do so must offer in-service distributions equally to all employees.
-And unlike some 401(k) plans, the vast majority of ESOPs don’t allow participant loans.
+While more rare, there are a few ESOPs that offer in-service distributions.
+Those that do so must offer in-service distributions equally to all participants.
+Unlike some 401(k) plans, the vast majority of ESOPs don’t allow participant loans.

-ESOPs that are C corporations may directly pay employees stock dividends on the shares in their ESOP accounts.
+ESOPs that are C corporations may directly pay participants stock dividends on the shares in their ESOP accounts.
 Dividends paid on shares aren’t considered distributions.
-Referred to as pass-through dividends, they’re earnings payments, and they’re not subject to the notification and consent rules of distribution payouts.
+Rather, these “pass-through” dividends are earnings payments, and aren’t subject to the notification and consent rules of distribution payouts.

 Most of the time, ESOP distributions are taxed at ordinary income tax rates.

-In the case of a lump-sum distribution in shares, the employee pays ordinary income tax on the value of the company’s contributions to the account, and additional capital gains tax on the appreciation in share value when the employee sells the shares.
+In the case of a lump-sum distribution in shares, the plan participant pays ordinary income tax on the value of the company’s contributions to the account.
+Additional capital gains tax applies to any share value appreciation when the participant sells the shares.

 Distributions before age 59-½ or for death, termination after age 55, or disability are subject to a 10% penalty tax.

-Employees can roll distributions over into a traditional IRA or another qualified retirement plan to defer taxation until the funds are withdrawn according to regulations.
-Those later withdrawals are taxed as ordinary income.
-An employee who rolls over an ESOP distribution to a Roth IRA would pay tax at distribution, and later withdrawals in retirement wouldn't be taxed, as long as Roth IRA rules are followed.
+Plan participants can roll distributions over into a traditional IRA or another qualified retirement plan to defer taxation until the funds are withdrawn according to regulations.
+These later withdrawals are taxed as ordinary income.
+A participant who rolls over an ESOP distribution to a Roth IRA would pay tax at distribution.
+Later withdrawals in retirement wouldn't be taxed as long as Roth IRA rules are followed.

-The company can execute the rollover directly, or the amount may be paid directly to the employee, who has 60 days within which to roll the funds into an IRA before the distribution becomes subject to penalty.
+The company can execute the rollover directly, or the amount may be paid directly to the participant, who then has 60 days to roll the funds into an IRA before the distribution becomes subject to penalty.

 An ESOP’s distribution policy should protect participants and the plan—so it’s vital to give extraordinary care and attention to its development and communication.
 Our guide, How to Create an ESOP Distribution Policy, can help your team get started.
-Click below to claim your free copy.
+Download your copy below.